Snell's law: History

 In his influential mathematics book Geometry, Descartes solves a problem that was worked on by Apollonius of Perga and Pappus of Alexandria.
 Given n lines L and a point P(L) on each line, find the locus of points Q such that the lengths of the line segments QP(L) satisfy certain conditions.
 For example, when n = 4, given the lines a, b, c, and d and a point A on a, B on b, and so on, find the locus of points Q such that the product QA*QB equals the product QC*QD.
 When the lines are not all parallel, Pappus showed that the loci are conics, but when Descartes considered larger n, he obtained cubic and higher degree curves.
 To show that the cubic curves were interesting, he showed that they arose naturally in optics from Snell's law.

 According to Dijksterhuis, "In De natura lucis et proprietate (1662) Isaac Vossius said that Descartes had seen Snell's paper and concocted his own proof.
 We now know this charge to be undeserved but it has been adopted many times since."
 Both Fermat and Huygens repeated this accusation that Descartes had copied Snell.
-In French, Snell's Law is called "la loi de Descartes" or "loi de Snell-Descartes."
+In French, Snell's Law is sometimes called "la loi de Descartes" or more frequently "loi de Snell-Descartes".

 In his 1678 Traité de la Lumière, Christiaan Huygens showed how Snell's law of sines could be explained by, or derived from, the wave nature of light, using what we have come to call the Huygens–Fresnel principle.

-With the development of modern optical and electromagnetic theory, the ancient Snell's law was brought into a new stage.
-In 1962, Bloembergen showed that at the boundary of nonlinear medium, the Snell's law should be written in a general form.
+With the development of modern optical and electromagnetic theory, Snell's law was redefined.
+In 1962, Nicolaas Bloembergen showed that at the boundary of nonlinear medium, Snell's law could be written in a general form.
 In 2008 and 2011, plasmonic metasurfaces were also demonstrated to change the reflection and refraction directions of light beam.